geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 	- Display name: When you tab into this field, Laura Atkins will appear.
 	- Username: **Laura**

 	**IMPORTANT:** To the right of the Username field is the domain field.
-It’s already prefilled with the custom **xxxUPNxxx.xxxCustomDomainxxx.xxx** on-premises domain (where xxxUPNxxx is your UPN number and xxxCustomDomainxxx.xxx is the custom domain); however, you must select the drop-down arrow and select the **xxxxxZZZZZZ.onmicrosoft.com** cloud domain instead (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+You want this value to be Adatum's **xxxxxZZZZZZ.onmicrosoft.com** domain (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+However, if the custom domain that you added in a prior lab is set as the default domain, then this field will be prefilled with the custom **xxxUPNxxx.xxxCustomDomainxxx.xxx** on-premises domain (where xxxUPNxxx is your UPN number and xxxCustomDomainxxx.xxx is the custom domain).
+If the custom domain is displayed in this field, you must select the drop-down arrow and select the **xxxxxZZZZZZ.onmicrosoft.com** cloud domain instead.

 	After configuring this field, Laura’s **Username** should appear as: **Laura@xxxxxZZZZZZ.onmicrosoft.com**